 CARING FOR OUR NEIGHBORS IN OZARK MOUNTAIN COUNTRY

-Faith Community Health offers this page of COVID-19 resources for our patients, friends, and neighbors.
-It is updated daily.
+Faith Community Health provides this list of COVID-19 resources for our patients, friends, and neighbors.
 Click the links below to get started:

 Please call 417-336-9355 to schedule an appointment BEFORE coming to the clinic.

 WHAT TO EXPECT WHEN VISITING OUR CLINIC

 Our medication office is open.
 Call in your prescription at 417-336-9355.
 We do ask that you call in your prescription 3-days prior to pickup.
 Please use the waiting area and the window to the right as you enter our lobby.
 We are converting prescriptions to 90-day refills whenever possible.
 (Remember there is a $10 per month admin fee for prescriptions.
 For 90-day refills, the fee is $30 to cover three months.
 Questions?
 Call 417-336-9355)